 Peel, core, and slice the apples ¼" thick.
 Try to slice them as close to the same size as possible so they cook evenly.

 If using a solid topping: Cover the filling and cut a few slits in the top for steam to escape.
-Brush the top of the pie with beaten egg and sprinkle with coarse sugar, if desired.
+Brush the top of the pie with beaten egg and sprinkle with coarse or sanding sugar, if desired.

 Place the pie in the freezer and preheat your oven to 425°F.